The Iron Giant: Themes

 When he began work on the film, Bird was in the midst of coping with the death of his sister, Susan, who was shot and killed by her estranged husband.
 In researching its source material, he learned that Hughes wrote The Iron Man as a means of comforting his children after his wife, Sylvia Plath, died by suicide, specifically through the metaphor of the title character being able to re-assemble itself after being damaged.
 These experiences formed the basis of Bird's pitch to Warner Bros., which was based around the idea "What if a gun had a soul, and didn't want to be a gun?"; the completed film was also dedicated to Hughes and Susan.
 McCanlies commented that "at a certain point, there are deciding moments when we pick who we want to be.
 And that plays out for the rest of your life", adding that films can provide viewers with a sense of right and wrong, and expressed a wish that The Iron Giant would "make us feel like we're all part of humanity [which] is something we need to feel."
 When some critics compared the film to E.T. the Extra-Terrestrial (1982), Bird responded by saying "E.T. doesn't go kicking ass.
 He doesn't make the Army pay.
 Certainly you risk having your hip credentials taken away if you want to evoke anything sad or genuinely heartfelt."

 Release

+Theatrical

+The Iron Giant opened at Mann's Chinese Theater in Los Angeles on July 31, 1999.
+A ceremony preceded the screening, during which a concrete slab bearing the Giant's footprint was commemorated.
+The film opened in Los Angeles and New York City on August 4, 1999, with a wider national release occurring on August 6 in the United States.

 Marketing

-We had toy people and all of that kind of material ready to go, but all of that takes a year!
-Burger King and the like wanted to be involved.
-In April we showed them the movie, and we were on time.
-They said, "You'll never be ready on time."
-No, we were ready on time.
-We showed it to them in April and they said, "We'll put it out in a couple of months."
-That's a major studio, they have 30 movies a year, and they just throw them off the dock and see if they either sink or swim, because they've got the next one in right behind it.
-After they saw the reviews they [Warner Bros.] were a little shamefaced.